Mistium/Origin-OS/osl/variables/objects.md

-Certainly!
-Here's an expansion of the documentation for JSON objects and arrays, including simpler examples for the usage of JSON objects:

----

 # About

 JSON (JavaScript Object Notation) is a major part of large data storage in OSL.
 It allows for much more complex data structures over basic variables.